nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### uplinkbw
 Logical network interface speed in Mbit/s (1Mbit/s = 1 000 000 Bit/s) or the value of RelayBandwidthRate in your torrc setting (whatever is smaller).
 For asymetrical uplinks specify the lower of up- and download bandwidth.

-On a server with multiple tor instances the total available bandwidth of the server **MUST** be divided by the number of tor relay instances running on it.
+On a server with multiple Tor instances the total available bandwidth of the server **MUST** be divided by the number of Tor relay instances running on it.
 This is an integer value.

 length: < 7 characters